 And then right across opposite the main entrance of Sokha Resort is one of the many casinos in town – but this one definitely counts to one of the most impressive buildings:

 The best place in Sihanoukville to watch the sunset.
 You’ll find mostly local Khmers here, among them many young couples out on a romantic date, who buy snacks at the food and drink vendors by the parking lot before strolling out on the jetty.

 One of the worst beaches in Sihanoukville, situated just north of the massive bridge connecting Koh Puos (Snake Island) with the mainland.
 There tends to be lots of rubbish and seaweed around that no one feels responsible to collect but surprisingly more tourists than at Otres Beach (that’s because there are more hotels in this area and only a small percentage of the visitors are keen on renting a motorbike).

 Almost identical to Hawaii Beach (see above) with the difference that the Koh Puos Bridge is further away.
 It’s slightly cleaner and has nicer restaurants.

 Bonus: The Snake House

-As already mentioned earlier, there aren’t really many fun activities to do during the day besides all the beaches and bitches.
+As already mentioned earlier, there aren’t really many fun activities to do during the day besides all the beaches.
 The Snake House in western Sihanoukville is an exception though.
 It’s really worth the 3 USD admission fee and 1 hour of your day to visit.

 But it’s not just snakes they have in this park: There is also a crocodile enclosure, as well as monkeys, wild cats and lots of birds to take a look at.

-You can find the location of the Snake House on the map above (yellow marker).
+You can find the location of the Snake House on the map above.